eduardozulian/the-book-of-forgotten-styles/README.md

 ## Comments section
 * Pagination links
 * `.logged-in-as`
+* `.must-log-in`: When the user has to login in to comment
 * `.comment-notes`
   * `#email-notes`
 * `.form-allowed-tags`: The allowed HTML tags that appear right before the Submit button.
 Uses [`comment_form()`](https://developer.wordpress.org/reference/functions/comment_form/)